The Geometry of the Wigner Caustic and a Decomposition of a Curve Into Parallel Arcs: The geometry of the Wigner caustic of regular curves

 If $\C$ is regular, i.e. has no cusp singularities, then by Lemma \ref{LemmaAlgEvenNumOfInfl} we get that $\C$ has an even number of inflexion points.
 If $\C$ has cusp singularities, then we change $\C$ nearby each cusp in the way illustrated in Fig. \ref{CuspInflPointsLocal} creating two more inflexion points.
 After this transformation of $\C$ we obtain a regular closed curve $\widetilde{C}$ such that the parity of the numbers of inflexion points of $\widetilde{C}$ and $C$ are equal.
 Therefore the number of inflexion points of $\C$ is even.

 \end{proof}

 \begin{prop} Let $\M$ be a generic regular closed curve.
-Then for generic $\lambda$ the number of inflexion points on each smooth branch of $\Eq_{\lambda}(\M)$ is even. \end{prop} \begin{proof} Let us notice that all branches of $\Eq_{\lambda}(\M)$ except the branches of the Wigner caustic which connect two inflexion points of $\M$ are closed curves.
-For generic $\lambda$ these closed curves have at most cusp singularities.
+Then the number of inflexion points of each smooth branch of the Wigner caustic of $\M$ is even. \end{prop} \begin{proof} Let us notice that all branches of $\Eq_{\frac{1}{2}}(\M)$ except the branches of the Wigner caustic which connect two inflexion points of $\M$ are closed curves.
 So the result for these branches follows from Lemma \ref{LemEvenNumOfInflOfClosedWithCusp}.
 Otherwise it follows from Theorem \ref{ThmEvenNumberOnShell}.

 \end{proof}